rjoberon/cod/_posts/2025-10-22-archived-ciscod-images.md

 So only 221 of the 1552 candidate files could be downloaded and are actually (or at least very likely) CIS/COD images.

-Which version of the file format have the images been stored?
+In which version of the file format have the images been stored?
 Looking at their first six bytes reveals that:

 ```shell
 for f in image_cis-cod/*cod; do